Macedonian wine

 North Macedonia produces wine on some 22400 ha of vineyards, and the production was 108,100 tonnes in 2008.
 There are also some additional 30000 ha of vineyards dedicated to table grapes.
 Red wine dominates the Macedonian wine production, with around 80 per cent.

 In contrast, within the European Union, "Macedonia" is a protected geographical indication (PGI) for wines produced in the Greek viticulture region of Macedonia.

 History

-While part of Yugoslavia, North Macedonia was a producer of wine and vodka.
+While part of Yugoslavia, Macedonia was a producer of wine and mastika.
 In the 1980s, it accounted for around two-thirds of the Yugoslav wine production.
 After the breakup of Yugoslavia, the wine production of the new country decreased dramatically, from 1.8 million hectoliters in the mid-1990s to 447,000 hl in 2002.

 Wine regions

 North Macedonia has three wine-growing regions: